 To ensure a successful outcome, it’s critical to hit the ground running when starting a new project.
 But getting started is often the hardest part.
 It takes an incredible amount of coordination, effort, and energy to get the ball rolling.

 In chemistry, the amount of energy required for a chemical reaction to start working is called activation energy.
 You can think of it like that initial hump that needs to be overcome before momentum can take over.
 To make getting over that hump easier, compounds called enzymes are often introduced.
 These serve as catalysts, drastically reducing the energy needed for chemical reactions.

 The Catalyst for Strong Project Kickoffs

-Kicking projects off with all the essential information and people in place is the catalyst to successful projects, reducing the amount of activation energy your team needs to get started and stay on track from start to finish.
+Kicking projects off with all the essential information and people in place is the catalyst to conducting successful projects and retaining clients, reducing the amount of activation energy your team needs to get started and stay on track from start to finish.
 It brings clarity and focus to the work, eliminates miscommunication, and ensures everyone is alignment from day one.

 We reached out to Michael Villareal, Campaign Operations for Marketing Group Manager at LinkedIn, to get insights on how they ensure every project gets off on the right foot.

 5 Ways to Reduce Activation Energy and Start Your Projects off Strong